udacity/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+The date this project file was created was on 21st October, 2019.

 ### Project Title
 Replace the Project Title